Catholic Church in Brunei: Elevation to distinct territory

 On 21 November 1997, Pope John Paul II elevated Brunei to the status of an apostolic prefecture; for the first time in history, Brunei was to become a distinct ecclesiastical jurisdiction.
-Cornelius Sim was appointed as the country's first apostolic prefect; he had been and raised to the rank of vicar general of the then Diocese of Miri-Brunei two years prior.
+Cornelius Sim was appointed as the country's first apostolic prefect; he had been vicar general of the then Diocese of Miri-Brunei.

 On 20 October 2004, Pope John Paul II further elevated Brunei to the status of an apostolic vicariate; the wholly separate Brunei territory would now be shepherded by an apostolic vicar.

 Pope John Paul II appointed Cornelius Sim as the first bishop and apostolic vicar of Brunei.
 Sim was then appointed as the first cardinal from Brunei, and more broadly the first from Borneo in November 2020.
+He died in 2021 and in 2023 the position is vacant.

+During the COVID-19 pandemic, the vicariate introduced livestreaming of Mass for the faithful to participate in a virtual capacity during lockdown measures.